 The Office of Equity and Racial Justice (OERJ) has developed the Equity Dashboard, a comprehensive public dashboard to demonstrate our commitment to transparency and accountability to equitable results.
 This Employee Diversity summary highlights the City’s workforce diversity data and will serve as a tool to support our long-term goals to increase and cultivate diversity, equity and inclusion in the City’s departments.
 Moving forward, OERJ looks forward to building additional components to this dashboard.
-For definitions and additional frequently asked questions, please scroll below the dashboard.

 Use the menu in the upper left of the Dashboard to move between the following:

 Here, take a look at Chicago’s current workforce and see how it compares to the population that City employees serve.

 This page will allow you to better understand the workforce by each department or for multiple departments.
 Use the panel on the left to select the department or department you wish to see.

 Overview - These charts breakdown the total population of new City employees for each year (within the past 10 years).
 By showing the breakdown of new employees by ethnicity/race, gender and age, the charts help show how the City workforce is changing over time.

 Filter - Use this tool to understand different cross sections of the workforce over time.
 Here you can filter by gender or age range.